 Please find below a list of possible tours.
 We will give you good maps and will also explain the tours to you personally.

-• Round trip tour from the hotel to the top of the Poggio di Montieri”, 1051 m: (4 km, height 400 meters)
+• Round trip tour from the hotel to the top of the Poggio di Montieri”, 1051 m: (4 km, height 400 metres)

-• Round trip tour from the hotel to the village of Gerfalco: 12 km, height 300 meters)
+• Round trip tour from the hotel to the village of Gerfalco: 12 km, height 300 metres)

-• Round trip tour from the hotel to the village of Travale: 14 km, height 300 meters)
+• Round trip tour from the hotel to the village of Travale: 14 km, height 300 metres)

-• Round trip tour from Gerfalco to the Top of the Cornate (1060 m, natural park): 8 km, height 400 meters)
+• Round trip tour from Gerfalco to the Top of the Cornate (1060m, natural park): 8 km, height 400 metres)

-• Round trip tour from the hotel to the village of Montieri: 3 km, height 100 meters)
+• Round trip tour from the hotel to the village of Montieri: 3 km, height 100 metres)